MUSIC FESTIVALS AND THE CANADIAN CULTURAL PUBLIC SPHERE

 “Talkin’ Jazz in Canada: The Festival Scene of the Late Fifties.”
 Canada in the Age of Eisenhower conference (Bill Graham Centre).
 Virtual conference; 7 May 2021.

 “Jazz for Canadian Highbrows: The Bard, the Princess, and the Duke at Stratford, 1956-58.”
-Public talk sponsored by the Department of History at Brock University.
+Public talk sponsored by the Department of History (Brock University).
 Virtual talk; 20 November 2020.

 “Culture, Memory, and the Times in Which We Live.”
 Journée d’étude Ronald Rudin at the Centre for Oral History and Digital Storytelling (COHDS).
 Montreal; 15 November 2019.